ml895/HRS-Bot-Geo/HRSBotGeoReportDraft3.md

 The purpose of the High Rate Sedimentation (HRS) Bottom Geometry is to determine a method for eliminating or reducing the floc blanket decay currently occurring in sedimentation tanks in the lab.
 The team hopes to accomplish this by developing a new shape and geometry for the bottom of the sedimentation tube in order to maximize the reuse of large settling flocs.

 ## Introduction

-The main challenge for the Bottom Geometry team is finding an optimal bottom geometry of the tube settler.
-The bottom geometry influences the density of the floc blanket, which is a dense layer of suspended flocs which allows particulates which have not coagulated, or coagulated particulates too small to settle, to attach onto the flocs which can be removed.
+The High Rate Sedimentation: Bottom Geometry Team was created to improve sedimentation, which is a crucial part of the water treatment process as it acts as the major removal method for suspended and coagulated minerals, dirt and particles.
+The main challenge for the Bottom Geometry Team is finding an optimal bottom geometry of the tube settler to prevent sediment buildup at the bottom.
+Although the sediment buildup does not affect sedimentation efficiency, this buildup should be avoided to make the cleaning of the apparatus easier.
+The bottom geometry influences the density of the floc blanket, a dense layer of suspended flocs to which small or uncoagulated particles can attach and subsequently be removed.

-Finding an optimal bottom geometry of the tube settler is vital to sedimentation because it can increase sedimentation efficiency by evening the floc blanket in the settler.
-Sedimentation is a crucial part of a water treatment plants as it acts as the major removal method for suspended and coagulated minerals, dirt and particles.

-[EM: Too many "which" in the second sentence.
-Consider revising and making it shorter.
-Also, consider introducing the purpose of sedimentation first.
-It allows a natural lead-in to the rest of the introduction.]

-However, in the AguaClara lab, the floc blanket would initially form but decay with time.
-Thus, the performance of the system drastically decreased.
+However, in the AguaClara lab, the floc blanket would initially form but decay with time, so the performance of the system drastically decreased.
 After discussions regarding the differences between the design of the sedimentation tanks in the plants and in the lab, the High Rate Sedimentation: Bottom Geometry team was created to determine the optimal shape of the input of water into the sedimentation tubes in the lab to ensure the consistent formation of a stable floc blankets.

 ## Literature Review and Previous Work
-One of the two teams that proposed changes in the bottom geometry of the tube settler was a previous high rate sedimentation team in the summer of 2018.
-They initially started with a flat bottom, but buildup was observed and was growing about half an inch in height every ten minutes.
+A previous High Rate Sedimentation Team proposed changes to the bottom geometry of the tube settler in the summer of 2018.
+The tube settler initially had a flat bottom, but buildup was observed and was growing about half an inch in height every ten minutes.
 They then made a conical drilling in the bottom with the water inflow tube in the center.
 This still led to buildup of flocs at the bottom, which was hypothesized to be a result of a ring of flocs locking together in a circle that is bigger than the drilled hole, preventing resuspension of those flocs.

-[EM: The first sentence is awkward and grammatically incorrect.
-Be consistent with capitalization and proper nouns.
-"They" is too informal.]
+**Table 1: Summary of HRS Summer 2018 experiment results**

 |Experiment|Upflow Velocity (mm/s)|Coagulant Dosage (mg/L)|Floc Blanket Formed|Ending Effluent Turbidity|Insights|
 |:---:|:---:|:--------:|:---|:------|:---|